NextSDS Logo

 Occupational exposure limits, engineering controls, and protective equipment

+Protective gloves against minor risks.
 Replace gloves in case of any sign of damage.
-For prolonged periods of exposure to the product for professional /industrial users, we recommend using chemical Protective gloves against minor risks protection gloves.
-Use gloves in accordance with manufacturer´s use limitations and OSHA standard 1910.138 (29CFR) Mandatory hand protection.
-As the product is a mixture of several substances, the resistance of the glove material can not be calculated in advance with total reliability and has therefore to be checked prior to the application.
+For prolonged periods of exposure to the product for professional /industrial users, we recommend using chemical protection gloves.
+Use gloves in accordance with manufacturer's use limitations and OSHA standard 1910.138 (29CFR).

-Clean daily and disinfect periodically according to the manufacturer´s instructions.
 Panoramic glasses against splash/projections.
+Clean daily and disinfect periodically according to the manufacturer's instructions.
 Use if there is a risk of splashing.
-Use this PPE in accordance with manufacturer´s use limitations and OSHA standard 1910.133 (29CFR) Mandatory face protection.
+Use this PPE in accordance with manufacturer's use limitations and OSHA standard 1910.133 (29CFR).

 The use of protection equipment will be necessary if a mist forms or if the occupational exposure limits are exceeded.